 “In addition, HR plays a key role in developing, reinforcing the values or changing the culture of an organisation.
-This, on top of pay, performance management, training and development, recruitment and on-boarding, which are still all essential elements of a business ecosystem covered by HR.
+This, in addition to pay, performance management, training and development, recruitment, and onboarding, all of which HR still covers, constitutes essential elements of a business ecosystem.

 To maintain control over all of these elements, HR teams need to stay sharp, keep abreast of what’s going on and how the world continues to change.”